A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

-- What’s been your/our major learning, insight, or discovery so far?
+- What’s been your major learning, insight, or discovery so far?

 - What’s the next level of thinking we need to do?

-- If there was one thing that hasn’t yet been said to reach a deeper level of understanding/ clarity, what would that be?
+- If there was one thing that hasn’t yet been said to reach a deeper level of understanding/clarity, what would it be?

-Setting attainable goals is not as simple as it might seem at first blush.
-Often people create lofty goals that either really belongs to someone else, or are not broken down enough.
+Setting attainable goals is not as simple as it might seem at first.
+Often people create lofty goals that either really belong to someone else or are not broken down into manageable enough segments.

 Achieving any goal is about a few key things.
-First, as Jaime Escalante said in the movie Stand and Deliver, the client has to have ‘ganas.’
-This is desire.
-But, desire is not enough.
+First is desire.
 Second, the client needs to break down the goal into its parts.
 Third, the client needs to create a plan.

 A coach can help a client with these last two, but a coach cannot instill desire.
 Desire is about drive and internal motivation.
-Making a step-by-step plan, and achieving small successes can increase the desire to continue (The Center for Self-Determination Theory [CSDT]).
+Making a step-by-step plan and achieving small successes can increase the desire to continue (Center for Self-Determination Theory, n.d.).

-Here are some questions a coach might ask, borrowed from The South African College of Applied Psychology (SACAP).
+Here are some questions a coach might ask, borrowed from the South African College of Applied Psychology (SACAP, 2019).

 - What is most important to you in life?